ConnorOnTheWeb/next-15-tailwind-4-themes/README.md

-Special thanks to Fin for writing [Implementing Dark Mode and Theme Switching using Tailwind v4 and Next.js](https://www.thingsaboutweb.dev/en/posts/dark-mode-with-tailwind-v4-nextjs), just needed to tweak a few things.
+Special thanks to Fin for writing [Implementing Dark Mode and Theme Switching using Tailwind v4 and Next.js](https://www.thingsaboutweb.dev/en/posts/dark-mode-with-tailwind-v4-nextjs), just needed to tweak a few things for this to work.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).